DataDog/documentation/content/en/continuous_integration/_index.md

     - What your last commit's test results were.
     - The effect a branch will have on the time it takes to run your test suite, if you merge it to production.
     - The reliability of the results for a test run, or whether this test has a history of both passing and failing on the same commit.
-    - What tests you should update a test because they're flaky.
+    - What tests you should improve because they're flaky.

 - High-level accumulation and trends:
     - The effects that changed code, added tests, and increased complexity have on your test suite performance over time.